The current salary for the president of the United States is $400,000, while the vice president earns an annual salary of $230,700.

 Millions From Book Deals

-Bush has authored three books: “Decision Points” (2010), “41: A Portrait of My Father” (2014) and an art book, “Portraits of Courage: A Commander in Chief’s Tribute to America’s Warriors” (2017).
+Bush has authored four books: “Decision Points” (2010), “41: A Portrait of My Father” (2014) and two art books, “Portraits of Courage: A Commander in Chief’s Tribute to America’s Warriors” (2017) and “Out of Many, One: Portraits of America’s Immigrants” (2021).
 His deal for his first book alone was valued at $7 million, according to the Daily Beast.

 Bill Clinton took office at the end of the Cold War, serving as the 42nd president of the U.S. from 1993 to 2001.
 He was the first baby-boomer generation president.